keplerHaloxx/roblox-chess-script/README.md

 Get chess moves from Stockfish and display them in Roblox

+While the server can be used for any application.
+The Roblox script is specifically made for [this game](https://www.roblox.com/games/6222531507/CHESS).
+No other Chess roblox game will be supported.

 ## How to Run

 > -   Download [Stockfish](https://stockfishchess.org/download/) ('Faster' version is recommended).